-The U.S. Department of Justice Office on Violence Against Women awarded a \$749,096, three year consortium grant to Asnuntuck Community College.
-Initiatives developed by this grant will benefit all 17 CSCU institutions including Capital Community College.
+The U.S. Department of Justice Office on Violence Against Women awarded a \$749,096, three-year consortium grant to Asnuntuck Community College.
+Initiatives developed by this grant benefit all 17 CSCU institutions including Capital Community College.
 The CCC Title IX Coordinator serves on the Safe Grant Project Advisory Group.
 The Advisory Group is comprised of a member from each institutions CRT team, representatives from the System Office, as well as our statewide project partners such as CEASV.
 This combination of statewide and local leadership creates a powerful platform to increase visibility and awareness of sexual violence, dating violence, domestic violence and stalking.
-The Project Advisory Group will also be a way for CSCU institutions to share ideas and resources as well as receive updates on grant activities.
+The Project Advisory Group is also a way for CSCU institutions to share ideas and resources as well as receive updates on grant activities.

 In meetings with the project coordinator for this grant the CCC Title IX Coordinator has provided input regarding the CCC's specific needs in its efforts to ensure a safe college community.
+During the reporting period the SAFE Grant Sponsored the following events.